Best Payout Blackjack Casinos and Games

 Of course, the casinos don’t want it to be TOO simple.
 So they’ve invented a wide variety of rules variations that will modify the payout percentage.
 The purpose of this page is to explain what those rules variations are and how they affect the house edge.
 The blackjack games with the lowest house edge offer the best payout percentages.

-Actually, this isn’t really a standard game.
-It’s more of a “best case scenario.”
+This the best case scenario for classic blackjack players.
+The rule below are a dream scenario and not easily found.
 If you can find a game with with this particular set of rules, you’ll be playing in a blackjack game where you have an edge over the house, even though it will be a tiny edge.
 Here are the rules variations to look for:

 - This game only uses one deck.